The Evil Within 2 review-in-progress

 There's a deadline looming soon, so I would appreciate some early input - I know I can rely on you.
 The results will appear in my Consumerwatch page in the magazine, and if you don't want your real name to be mentioned in the article please say so now.

-This thread also appears in the Speakers Corner and Consumerwatch forums.
+This thread also appears in the Consumerwatch forum and Helproom.

 Why will the Windows Firewall in Windows XP SP2 be enabled by default?
 Networking issues arise.
 Its a choice issue isn't it and most people use a third party prog.

 "Outlook Express also picks up a neat feature from Microsoft Office Outlook 2003: It won't download images in HTML email by default" Will this be as difficult to overcome as it was with Outlook.